 What lies beneath the artifacts of innovation success that we could point to in individuals or companies that we hold up as innovation heroes?

 Well, as I tell the audiences of my keynotes, workshops and masterclasses around the world, innovation success rises up from the intersection of invention (which includes creativity), collaboration, and entrepreneurship.
-This is why you see these topics covered so much here on Innovation Excellence.
+This is why you see these topics covered so much here on Human-Centered Change & Innovation.

 Invention and creativity are incredibly important to innovation, but invention is not innovation and creativity is not innovation.
 Invention and creativity are but one component to creating successful innovation.
 And so yes, teaching your employees new creativity tools like SCAMPER or SIT, engaging in brainstorming activities after teaching people how to brainstorm properly, or providing your employees the space and time in their work lives to innovate will help you achieve greater innovation success, but they are not the secret.
 They are but one part.